olivettiscuoladigitale/epub3-creator/README.md

 5 - for a better epub we need to study idpf line guide.

 ### Add section content
-To add a section we need to coll the method "addSection" and pass an array of object with params:
+To add a section we need to call the method `addSection` and set an array of object with params:

 	{
 	tag: string -> what type of section, 90%  = section
 	name: string -> name of section ex. bodymatter
-	content: array/string  -> the content inside this section }
+	content: array/string  -> the content inside this section, string for display content, array for neted content }

-A simple example
+###A simple example

 	epubCreator.addSections([
 									{